Mike Fontenot: College career

 As a freshman at LSU, Fontenot was the everyday second baseman for the Tigers.
 He batted .353 with 93 runs scored, 103 hits, 13 doubles, three triples, 17 home runs, 64 RBIs, and eight stolen bases.
-The 17 home runs were the most by an LSU freshman, breaking Blair Barbier's 1997 record of 15.
+At the time, the 17 home runs were the most by an LSU freshman, breaking Blair Barbier's 1997 record of 15.
 For his contributions, Fontenot was named the National Freshman of the Year by the Southeastern Conference; The Sporting News; and Collegiate Baseball, which declared him a co-winner.
 Baseball America named him a First-Team Freshman All-American.

 Fontenot was a part of the NCAA team that played well enough during the season to advance to the Baton Rouge Regional.
 He batted .400 with five runs scored, two doubles, one home run, and five RBIs, earning all-tournament team honors as one of the best ballplayers in the regional.
 Along with future Chicago Cubs teammate Ryan Theriot, Fontenot was a member of the LSU Tigers baseball team that won the 2000 College World Series.
 In the NCAA Baseball Tournament, Fontenot recorded a team-high batting average of .432 with four doubles, two home runs, and nine RBIs.
 LSU advanced to the College World Series, and Fontenot again led the team in average (.462), also recording two doubles, one home run, two RBIs, and six runs scored as the Tigers won the championship.
 For his efforts, Fontenot was selected to the College World Series all-tournament team.

 In 2000, between his freshman and sophomore seasons, he played collegiate summer baseball with the Wareham Gatemen of the Cape Cod Baseball League, and was named the league's MVP.

 Before Fontenot's sophomore season of 2001, Baseball America named him one of the top prospects in the country, and the Southeastern Conference named him a pre-season All-Star.
 Fontenot was the First-Team All Southeastern Conference (SEC) selection at second base.
 He batted .339 for the Tigers with 64 runs scored, 13 doubles, 14 home runs, and 50 RBIs.
 Behind his contributions, the Tigers posted a team batting average of .318, tops in the SEC.
 Though they did not win the College World Series this time, they did win an SEC Western Division title.